JoseAntonioPdosSantos/register-angular-project/README.md

-# To register users - Angualar
+# To register users - Angular

 A simple user CRUD